dbt-labs/docs.getdbt.com/website/docs/terms/deploying.md

 Deploying dbt in production means setting up a system to run a dbt job on a schedule, rather than running dbt commands manually from the command line.
 For more details, refer to [Deploy dbt jobs](/docs/deploy/deployments).

-In addition to setting up a schedule, there are other considerations when setting up dbt to run in production:

 - The complexity involved in creating a new dbt job or editing an existing one.
 - Setting up notifications if a step within your job returns an error code (for example, a model can't be built or a test fails).